arielkirkwood/melodic-web/docs/4.0/components/modal.md

 ### Events

-Bootstrap's modal class exposes a few events for hooking into modal functionality.
+Melodic's modal class exposes a few events for hooking into modal functionality.
 All modal events are fired at the modal itself (i.e. at the `<div class="modal">`).

 <table class="table table-bordered table-striped">
   <thead>